fedric95/awesome-high-resolution-satellite-open-data/README.md

 # awesome-high-resolution-satellite-open-data
-Open Data initiative by satellite manufacturers
+Open Data initiatives by satellite manufacturers.

+If you have other links in mind, make a pull request.

 ## SAR
 - [**UMBRA SPACE**](https://umbra.space/open-data/)